matrix-org/matrix-spec-proposals/proposals/4220-call-reject-locally.md

 Other reasons MAY be ignored by the caller, given they are not actionable.

-While we're at it, we should fix the spec to clarify that `m.call.hangup` should not be used to reject v1 calls, as that's what `m.call.hangup` is for.
+While we're at it, we should fix the spec to clarify that `m.call.hangup` should not be used to reject v1 calls, as that's what `m.call.reject` is for.
 Currently the spec is ambiguous and says `m.call.hangup` "can be sent either once the call has has been established or before to abort the call." which is true, but not how v1 calls are meant to work.

 ## Potential issues